ianyepan/ianyepan.github.io/_posts/2023-05-06-c-web-server.md

 unit testing (which would definitely backfire some other time).
 A blessing in disguise, I suppose.

-## Free your malloc'd variables, and nothing else
+## Free your malloc'ed variables, and nothing else

 Our cache structure looks as follows: